 Serious injuries of this type can be devastating.
 Victims may require extensive and ongoing medical care that is extremely expensive.
 Some injuries are life-threatening and in some cases, the injuries will leave the victim permanently disabled.
 The negligent party should be held accountable for your damages.
 Damages may include medical expenses, rehabilitation therapy costs, future medical care, lost wages and money for pain and suffering.

 What Should You do if You Were Injured in a Scaffolding Accident?

 Construction site accidents can cause serious injuries and may prevent you from working during your recovery period.
 The first thing to do is report the accident to your employer.
 Visit the doctor or emergency room immediately.
 Your employer should have workers’ compensation insurance and should provide you with medical care and a portion of your wages while you recover.
-Contact an experienced Houston personal injury attorney to discuss the details of the accident.
+Contact an experienced lawyer for a construction accident to discuss the details of the accident.
 Your attorney will protect your rights and ensure that you get the compensation you deserve.

 Call Baumgartner Law Firm for a free initial consultation regarding your accident- (281) 587.1111